-Adjustments of depreciation costs to achieve fair representation of the carrying value of depreciable assets (such adjustments were also introduced in the course of the audits of 2019 and 2018 financial statements).
+✓ Adjustments of depreciation costs to achieve fair representation of the carrying value of depreciable assets (such adjustments were also introduced in the course of the audits of 2020, 2019 and 2018 financial statements).

-✓ Adequate disclosure of the changes in the municipal shareholdings in commercial companies (also adjusted in the course of audits of the 2019, 2018, 2017 and 2016 financial statements) to achieve fair representation of the investments and the related revenue.
+\checkmark Adequate disclosure of the changes in the municipal shareholdings in commercial companies (also adjusted in the course of audits of the 2020, 2019, 2018, 2017 and 2016 financial statements) to achieve fair representation of the investments and the related revenue.

-\checkmark Disclosure of commitments (taken and implemented) under contracts, bank guarantees, promissory notes, pledges on receivables or payables (also adjusted in the course of audits of the 2019, 2018, 2017 and 2016 financial statements).
-These corrections helped achieve fair representation and complete disclosure of off-balance sheet assets and liabilities in the financial statements
+✓ Disclosure of commitments (taken and implemented) under contracts, bank guarantees, (also adjusted in the course of audits of the 2020, 2019, 2018, 2017 and 2016 financial statements).
+These corrections helped achieve fair representation and complete disclosure of off-balance sheet assets and liabilities in the financial statements.

-✓ Recognition of non-disclosed assets, liabilities, revenues and expenses (also adjusted in the course of audits of the 2019, 2018, 2017 and 2016 financial statements).
+\checkmark Recognition of non-disclosed assets, liabilities, revenues and expenses (also adjusted in the course of audits of the 2020, 2019, 2018, 2017 and 2016 financial statements).
 These adjustments ensure fair representation and complete disclosure in the financial statements.

-✓ Correction of errors (mainly technical) identified in the Budget Execution Statement and errors that occurred during the consolidation of the financial statements in the system of first-line budget organizations, the aim being to ensure fair representation (also adjusted in the course of the audits of 2019 and 2018 financial statements).
-In 2020, some 84% (accounting for 42,446 thousand BGN) of the misstatements of financial assets and liabilities transactions (see Fig. 9) were due to technical errors made by four municipalities in preparing their Budget Execution Statements.
+✓ Correction of errors, mainly technical, that occurred during the consolidation of the financial statements in the system of budget authorisers by delegation, the aim being to ensure fair representation (also adjusted in the course of the audits of 2020, 2019 and 2018 financial statements).
+In 2021, some 83% (accounting for 21,276 thousand BGN) of the misstatements of financial assets and liabilities transactions (see Fig. 9) were due to technical errors made by three municipalities40 in preparing their Budget Execution Statements.

-Adjusting the classification of assets, liabilities, revenues, expenses and transfers in the Public Sector Chart of Accounts and the Uniform Budget Classification (also adjusted in the course of audits of the 2019, 2018, 2017 and 2016 financial statements) resulting in correct representation in the balance sheet, income statement and the budget execution statement.
-Figure 7
+✓ Adjusting the classification of assets, liabilities, revenues, expenses and transfers in the Public Sector Chart of Accounts and the Uniform Budget Classification (also adjusted in the course of audits of the 2020, 2019, 2018, 2017 and 2016 financial statements) resulting in correct representation in the balance sheet, income statement and the budget execution statement.
+About 89% (accounting for 333,194 thousand BGN) of the incorrectly presented revenues in 2021 in the Balance Sheet and Income Statement (Figure 8) is due to incorrectly reported revenues in one municipality41.